-I am a massage therapist, postpartum doula, and mom to a resilient, animated, and busy toddler boy.
+I am a postpartum planner, postpartum doula, and mom to a resilient, animated, and busy toddler boy.
 I’m a fan of podcasts, to-do lists, and driven by deadlines–a lover of deep conversations and going beneath the surface into the things that make us human.
-I find joy in fields of sunflowers, being barefoot outside, and cozy bakeries with lots of natural light streaming in the windows (anything to ward off the PNW winter blues).
+I find joy in fields of sunflowers, being barefoot outside, and cozy bakeries with lots of natural light streaming in the windows.
 I savor being alone with my thoughts and firmly believe in being unapologetically me and accepting myself where I am.
 Tuning into my own intuition and trusting my gut is very important to me.
 I daydream about how to best convey the magic and cataclysmic nature of the postpartum experience to expectant parents.
 I work to make people feel like they are enough, to ensure that they are seen and heard, and encourage them to believe they really can do this.

 When my son was born via unplanned cesarean, I experienced firsthand the valuable and intrinsic need for community care.
 I realized the system does not specifically tell you what to expect in the postpartum time or what is within the spectrum of normal outside of, “You’ll be tired, you’ll cry a lot, and everything sucks for a while.”
 I thought I had done my homework when I took a birth class and created the ultimate birth plan (Spoiler alert: I didn’t even open it).
 Boy, was I wrong!
 In the thick of it, I felt dropped off at the curb.
 I’m eternally grateful to a couple of my closest friends who helped me identify that I was experiencing postpartum depression four months later.
 Asking for help was HARD!
 I find it to be especially difficult because society tells us we need to apologize for being human and pretend that our life didn’t just turn on its head.

-I’m probably sipping earl gray tea with a spoon of honey and a splash of oat milk, a locally authentic hard cider, or–let’s be real–a good cup of coffee in typical Seattleite fashion, and dreaming up ideas for how to best support your postpartum!
+I’m probably sipping earl gray tea with a spoon of honey and a splash of oat milk, a locally authentic hard cider, or–let’s be real–a good cup of coffee, and dreaming up ideas for how to best support your postpartum!

 Take a listen to a recent podcast feature: